 For example, your tone of voice when pitching to a red top newspaper should be different than when you're pitching to Vogue.

 3. Have a Snappy Email Title

 This may seem like a tiny detail but it’s crucial difference between your email gaining the all important click or forever being lost in the never ending depth of an editors inbox.
-Take a look at our ‘How to Grab an Editor’s Attention’ blog post for advice on how to get on an all the right people's radar.

 4. Visuals Are Key

 It's all well and good having great copy, but nothing can sell your product better than high quality, on-brand imagery.
 The images don't need to be the main feature of the press release, but 1-2 well shot images may compliment your press release perfectly.
 It's also important to ensure that the font and design of your press release are consistent with the rest of your branding.